 This works the same way as setting a Color Temp preset.
 You select the preset you wish to manipulate, adjust the settings accordingly, and then recall that preset from the Main Menu when you wish to initiate those settings.

-The most useful application for this is for setting a "focus assist" preset, or a "monochrome" preset.
+The most useful application of this feature is for creating monochrome or focus-aid presets.
 Example below: